 For child safety seat installation appointment contact Jill Lucas Drakeford at 540-981-9435 or by email at [email protected]

-*Note - please don't just "show up" at a fire station - you must schedule an appointment*
+*Note - please don't just "show up" at a fire station on other days or times*

 Did you know that roughly 8 out of 10 child safety seats are installed incorrectly?
 The best way to keep your child safe in the car is to use the right car seat in the right way.
 Here are some car seat safety tips to protect your most precious cargo.

 Hard Facts about Safety in Cars

 Road injuries are the leading cause of preventable deaths and injuries to children in the United States.

 Correctly used child safety seats can reduce the risk of death by as much as 71 percent.

 Three out of four car seats are not used or installed correctly.